tensorflow/java/README.md

 # TensorFlow for Java

 ***!!!
 IMPORTANT NOTICE !!!
-This repository is UNDER CONSTRUCTION and does not host the code of the released TensorFlow Java artifacts (yet)!***
+This repository is UNDER CONSTRUCTION and does not yet host the code of the offical TensorFlow Java artifacts!***

-***Please refer to the [TensorFlow Java module](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/java) of the main repository for the official code.***
+***Please refer to the [TensorFlow Java module](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/java) of the main repository for the actual code.***

 ## Welcome to the Java world of TensorFlow!

-TensorFlow can run on any JVM for building, training or running machine learning models.
-It comes with a series of utilities and frameworks that help achieving most of the tasks common to data scientists and developers working in this domain.
-Java and other JVM languages, such as Scala or Kotlin, are frequently used in small-to-large enterprises all over the world, which makes TensorFlow a strategic choice for adopting machine learning on a large scale.
+TensorFlow can run on any JVM for building, training and running machine learning models.
+It comes with a series of utilities and frameworks that help achieve most of the tasks common to data scientists and developers working in this domain.
+Java and other JVM languages, such as Scala or Kotlin, are frequently used in small-to-large enterprises all over the world, which makes TensorFlow a strategic choice for adopting machine learning at a large scale.

 ## This Repository

 In the early days, the Java language bindings for TensorFlow were hosted in the [main repository](https://github.com/tensorflow/tensorflow) and released only when a new version of the core library was ready to be distributed, which happens only a few times a year.
-Now, all Java-related code has moved to this repository so that it can evolved and be released independently from official TensorFlow releases to deliver faster new features and improvements added to those libraries.
-In addition, most of the build tasks has been migrated from Bazel to Maven, which is more familiar for most of the Java developers.
+Now, all Java-related code has been moved to this repository so that it can evolve and be released independently from official TensorFlow releases.
+In addition, most of the build tasks have been migrated from Bazel to Maven, which is more familiar for most Java developers.

 The following describes the layout of the repository and its different artifacts:

 * `core`
-  * All artifacts that builds up the core language bindings of TensorFlow for Java.
+  * All artifacts that build up the core language bindings of TensorFlow for Java.
-  * Those artifacts provides the minimal support required to use the TensorFlow runtime on a JVM.
+  * Those artifacts provide the minimal support required to use the TensorFlow runtime on a JVM.

 * `utils`
-  * Utility libraries that does not depend on the TensorFlow runtime but are useful for machine learning purposes
+  * Utility libraries that do not depend on the TensorFlow runtime but are useful for machine learning purposes

 * `frameworks`
   * High-level APIs built on top of the core libraries for simplifying the usage of TensorFlow in Java.